dfrnt-labs/terminusdb-docs-static/src/app/docs/branch/page.md

 ---
 nextjs:
   metadata:
-    title: Branch a Project with the TerminusCMS Dashboard
+    title: Branch a Project with the TerminusDB Dashboard
-    description: A guide to show how to branch projects using the TerminusCMS dashboard.
+    description: A guide to show how to branch projects using the TerminusDB dashboard.
     openGraph:
       images: >-
         https://assets.terminusdb.com/docs/branch-project.png